 Associate Provost , Dean of Research, Professor, Director, Skoltech Center for Electrochemical Energy Storage

-Keith J. Stevenson joined Skoltech in July 2014 with over 26 years of experience, and took charge of the CREI on Electrochemical Energy Storage.
+Keith J. Stevenson joined Skoltech in July 2014 and took charge of the CREI on Electrochemical Energy Storage with over 26 years of experience.

-Keith J. Stevenson received his Ph.D. in 1997 from the University of Utah.
-Subsequently, he held a postdoctoral appointment at Northwestern University (1997-2000); and a professorial appointment since 2000 at the University of Texas at Austin, US,in a top ranked university (25th in world, 12th in US Chemistry Departments, and 5th in Analytical Chemistry specialization).
+Keith J. Stevenson received his PhD in 1997 from the University of Utah.
+Subsequently, he held a postdoctoral appointment at Northwestern University (1997-2000) and a professorial appointment from 2000 at the University of Texas at Austin, a top ranking university (25th in world, 12th in US Chemistry Departments, and 5th in Analytical Chemistry specialization).